hackneyc/piROMTest/README.md

 # piROMTest
+You've just updated your system and you have hundreds of ROM's, how do you know they still work?
+The time-consuming way is, you run each ROM manually.
+The easy way is, run **piROMTest**.

 This script utilizes the information in /opt/retropie/configs/*SYSTEM*/emulators.cfg to execute the ROM's located in /home/pi/RetroPie/roms/*SYSTEM*.
 Where *SYSTEM* is one of the supported RetroPie systems, i.e. arcade, fba, etc.

-The script starts the specified CORE in background, sleeps for 5 seconds to wait for it to run, and then attempts to kill it.
-If the kill is successful the emulator was running the ROM.
-If the kill failed, the emulator quit due to an error.
+The script starts the specified CORE in background, sleeps for 5 seconds to wait for it to run, and then attempts to *kill* it.
+If the *kill* is successful the emulator was running the ROM.
+If the *kill* failed, the emulator quit due to an error.
 Using this logic, Pass or Fail is output to the terminal.
 For the moment ROM files are assumed to have a .zip extension.